 The TDSB chair also co-signed a letter in January 2025 calling on the City to invest tens of millions of dollars in youth jobs and after-school activities to tackle increasing violence, food insecurity, and unemployment.

 Platform: Shan’s platform includes building more community spaces and investing in programs for children and youth in the neighbourhood.
+Shan also wants to address the rising number of break-ins and car thefts in the ward.
 He wants to bring more jobs to local neighbourhoods and lower the cost of living for residents, though he has not elaborated on specific plans to carry out these initiatives.
 Shan is also looking to improve transit and street safety in the ward, as well as end gridlock.
+In a questionnaire conducted by Scarborough United Neighbourhoods (SUN), Shan stated that he wants neighbourhood associations and community consultations to help shape decision-making at City Hall.
+He told SUN that he supports a regional transit plan for Scarborough.
+He mentions making the TTC free for seniors.

 Shemar Shirley